Pylons/pyramid/docs/narr/templates.rst

        return response

-Here's an example of manufacturing a response object using the result of :func:`repoze.bfg.renderers.render` (a string):
+Here's an example of manufacturing a response object using the result of :func:`pyramid.renderers.render` (a string):

 .. code-block:: python
    :linenos:

-   from repoze.bfg.renderers import render from webob import Response def sample_view(request):
+   from pyramid.renderers import render from webob import Response def sample_view(request):
        result = render('mypackage:templates/foo.pt',